ClosedCaptions/thinkingTasks/README.md

 # thinkingTasks
 What are thinking tasks?
-- Just some group activities my eighth grade teacher has been assigning my class I'm uploading some of my Java solutions.
+- Just some group activities my eighth grade teacher has been assigning my class\

+i cant find some of the original questions anymore\
+thinking tasks an old grade 8 memory i forgot about\
+thinking tasks i chuckle